Data Scientist - Geospatial

 Dr Istvan Hajdu

 T: +64 7 838 5841

-Electra has over two decades of experience with a broad and varied professional background.
+Electra has over 25 years’ experience with a broad and varied professional background.
 Her career has been driven by environmental goals, particularly sustainable agriculture.
 Her professional experience spans international policy (UN), academic research, the NGO sector, local government and DairyNZ.
 As a result, she brings a multi-disciplinary perspective and strong networks across a wide range of stakeholders in the agriculture and environmental sectors.

 Electra has a strong interest in and a developing understanding of mātauranga Māori, including through her postgraduate study and during her time as a social scientist at Manaaki Whenua-Landcare Research.
 She is also a trained facilitator and takes a particular enjoyment in bringing together apparently disparate disciplines and ways of thinking to find common ground.

 M: +64 27 451 1238

 Rex is a chartered professional engineer specialising in rural infrastructure, particularly in the development and management of water and civil projects.
 His civil engineering experience developed over his 46-year career includes; small dams, water storage, wetlands, concrete structures, farm effluent systems and irrigation, and the management of contracts to successfully deliver these.